 It’s important to identify a few bloggers and industry influencers.
-Read their articles and comment on them (both on their site as well as in social media).
+Read their articles and comment on them (both on their site as well as on social media).
 Make sure to voice your opinions and feel free to agree or disagree.
 The important thing here is to remain informed and be part of what’s happening.
 Google Alerts can help you figure out which bloggers and news sites are talking about your trade.
-Many times, local news sites are best, because they’re more relevant to those geographically closest to you).
+Many times, local news sites are best, because they’re more relevant to those geographically closest to you.

 If you don’t have analytics on your site, get them!
-If you’re technical and love data, Google Analytics has a free tool to capture information from your website.
+If you’re technical and love data, Google Analytics is a free tool to capture information from your website.
 Keep track of the visits to your site and if you notice any abrupt changes, take action.

-Remember that most sites have cyclical characteristics, which means that you should usually compare this week to the previous one (don’t compare a Sunday to a Wednesday, since you will probably see a big difference due to the day of the week) – this is more about capturing trends and big changes over time to understand if you’re improving over time and to notice problems early on.
+Remember that most sites have cyclical characteristics, which means that you should compare this week to the previous one (don’t compare a Sunday to a Wednesday, since you will probably see a big difference due to the day of the week) – this is more about capturing trends and big changes over time to understand if you’re improving over time and to notice problems early on.

 It’s also important to capture the sources of your traffic to understand where these visitors are coming from.
 Are they primarily finding you through search engines like Google or are they mostly coming to your site from social media sites like Facebook?
 This information can help you optimize and focus your resources to increase your traffic.
-Also note the keywords that people use to find you and make sure to have them in mind when you’re writing content for your site!
+Also, note the keywords that people use to find you and make sure to have them in mind when you’re writing content for your site!